Boeing AH-64 Apache: Indian Army

-On 11 May 2019, India received its first AH-64E in a ceremony at Boeing's Mesa, Arizona facility.
-On 3 September 2019, 8 AH-64Es were inducted into the IAF's 125 Helicopter Squadron at Pathankot Air Base, Punjab.
-On 12 June 2018, the U.S. Department of State approved a possible FMS to India for six more AH-64Es and associated equipment in an estimated $930 million deal.
+On 12 June 2018, the U.S. Department of State approved a possible Foreign Military Sales (FMS) to India for six more AH-64Es and associated equipment in an estimated $930 million deal.
 The U.S. Defense Security Cooperation Agency notified Congress for approval.
 In February 2020, another six for the Indian Army were ordered, including weapons, equipment, and training; deliveries are planned to begin in 2023.
+These attack helicopters are often interlinked with squadrons of indigenous HAL Prachand attack helicopters.